Skip to content

 Tax Information for Small Business

 The Internal Revenue Service for Small Business and Self-Employed Tax Center has useful tax information and services for business owners.
 The tax center can help whether you are starting, operating or closing a business.
 You can apply for an Employer Identification Number online or get a form you need.
-If you want employment tax information, the center has it.
+If you want employment tax information, go to the Small Business and Self-Employed Tax Center and use the A-Z index to find whatever you need.

 More Tools & Resources: